 - The student must at least have scored a 3.00 GPA.

 - For filling up the application form, a student must submit an identity card.

-A GPA of 3.00 needs there in all the semesters to maintain the HOPE scholarship across all semesters.
+A GPA of 3.00 needs there in semesters to maintain the HOPE scholarship across all semesters.
 The GPA check is done after 30, 60, and 90 hours of attempt and additionally for every Spring semester.
 Those who disqualify in two checkpoints cannot be eligible again for the scholarship amount.

 - The individual needs to be a Georgia resident or an eligible non-resident.

-- You must be enroll yourself in any of the public or private institutions of Georgia to seek a scholarship.
+- You must enroll yourself in any of the public or private institutions of Georgia to seek a scholarship.

 - Your academic progress must be at the satisfaction level and must not be a defaulter in any Federal or State fund aid program.

 - You must not be under the influence of any drugs and must come out drug-free.

 The day one’s school term ends, one must submit the application form.
 It could also be the student’s withdrawal date.
 The application deadline date will be either of the days that come first of the two.